wp-plugins/zemanta/readme.txt

 == Screenshots ==

+1. Related posts with thumbnails when the post is published
-1. Detailed view of the widget including the Related Images gallery, Related Posts list and the powerful search bar.
+2. Detailed view of the widget including the Related Images, Related Posts and the powerful search bar.
-2. WordPress admin new post page where Zemanta is suggesting relevant related images, related posts, links and tags for the post you are writing.
+3. WordPress admin new post page where Zemanta is suggesting relevant related images, related posts, links and tags for the post you are writing.
-3. Detailed view of the Post Preview where you get social stats and a neat preview of the post you're about to link to.
+4. Detailed view of the related post preview where you get social stats and a neat preview of the post you're about to link to.
-4. The email you receive after another Zemanta user uses your post as a related post
+5. The email you receive after another Zemanta user uses your post as a related post

 == Changelog ==